-A senior move can be the most complicated, the most challenging and the most frustrating experience of a lifetime, especially if the seniors are moving from a home they have lived in for what seems like forever… A home that has collected treasures, memories, books and paperwork for so many years.
+A senior move can be one of the most complicated, challenging and frustrating experiences of a lifetime, especially if the seniors are moving from a home they have lived in for decades . . . a home that has collected treasures, memories, books and paperwork for years.

-A couple years ago, some dear friends, Mary and Ben (not their real names), were preparing to move from their Bellevue, Washington home of 50 years and into a smaller space.
-They were excited to make this transition, and looked forward to not having yard work and house repairs to deal with.
-The thought of living on a single level also appealed to Mary who had had a knee replacement.
-What they were not prepared for was actually facing the amount of “stuff” they had collected over the years.
+A couple years ago, some dear friends, Mary and Ben (not their real names), were preparing to move from their Bellevue, Washington home of 50 years into a smaller space.
+They were excited to make this transition, and looked forward to not having to deal with yard work and house repairs.
+The thought of living on a single level also appealed to Mary, who had undergone a recent knee replacement.
+What they were not prepared for was facing the amount of stuff they had collected over the years.

-Mary and Ben most definitely were not hoarders.
-One afternoon as we were beginning the process, Mary commented that they really didn’t have “that much” stuff to deal with.
-Every spring she had filled up several donation bags for charity.
-She always had plenty to donate to the church rummage sale, and willingly disposed of broken items.
-However, over the years, they had managed to fill every closet, cupboard, and piece of furniture with treasures!
-File cabinets were full of travel brochures and memorabilia.
+They were not hoarders and one afternoon, as Mary and I were beginning the process, she commented that they really didn’t have that much stuff to deal with.
+Every spring she had filled up several donation bags for charity and had always found plenty to donate to the church rummage sale.
+She had always willingly disposed of broken items.
+However, over the years they had managed to fill every closet, cupboard, and piece of furniture with treasures.
+Filing cabinets were full of travel brochures and memorabilia.
 Tax forms and receipts for the last 50 years were carefully filed in other cabinets.
 Drawers of the children’s treasures filled their now abandoned bedrooms.

-Boxes of very usable things reached the ceilings of each closet.
-Mary had always been a careful shopper, purchasing linens only when they were on sale.
-She had a collection of very nice items that were intended for gifts.
-Well cared for clothing filled the closets.
-The problem was that through the years she and Ben had accumulated way too many of these belongings!
+Boxes of very usable things reached the ceilings in each closet.
+Mary had always been a careful shopper, purchasing items only when they were on sale and she had a collection of lovely items that were intended as future gifts; well-cared for clothing filled the closets.
+It was great stuff,but the problem was that through the years she and Ben had accumulated way too much!

-It took months for their committed family and friends to go through these possessions and help them decide what to take, what to donate, what to discard, and what to pass on to other family members.
+It took months for their committed family and friends to go through these possessions and help them decide what to take, donate, discard, and pass on to family.
 When the job was finished, they hosted a little party for the loyal workers.
 Ben thanked everyone, and got a bit teary when he concluded that he just didn’t know what they would have done without these wonderful people.

 That’s where Moving Forward comes in.